 - % Done changed from 10 to 50

 There does seem to be a shift for some categories between Wave 2 and 3 and more so for satisfaction with health than for e.g. life overall.
 Weighted and unweighted analyses result in similar distributions, which suggests that it is not an obvious selection issue.
 Users should however be aware that the life satisfaction questions were asked on a paper self-completion questionnaire at Wave 1-2 and by computer assisted self-completion interviewing (CASI) from Wave 3 onwards.
 The layout of the paper questionnaire had four life satisfaction questions in a block with the options ordered from left to right.
 The CASI layout had separate screens for each question and the categories were ordered from top to bottom.
 Each category was labelled in both of these two modes.

-#4 Updated by Redmine Admin almost 6 years ago
+#4 Updated by Redmine Admin about 6 years ago

 - Status changed from New to In Progress

 - % Done changed from 50 to 90

 Gemma: would it be reasonable to say that there could be a potential issue with the data/coding?

 Jakob: The only thing that we are aware of is that there has been a change in the mode of this question across the waves.